How to Write Well: Keep Your Readers Interested

 Keep It Simple

 The "K.I.S.S."
 (Keep It Simple, Stupid) principle is important when writing.
-Some authors, (James Michener springs to mind) get away with very long sentences that are full paragraphs all by themselves, but to avoid the sentence becoming a twisted mess that no one can understand takes years of experience.
+Some authors, (James Michener springs to mind) get away with very long sentences that are full paragraphs all by themselves.
+However, to avoid the sentence becoming a twisted mess that no one can understand takes years of practice.
 Even so, not all authors can get away with it, and even Michener does it sparingly.
+As a beginning writer, don't try it!

 You have to understand that, sad though it may be, you are writing for an audience with approximately an eighth grade reading level.
 Even high school graduates these days don't read much better than that, thanks to all the budget cuts to our schools and the resulting slashes to teaching staff.
 There are many other reasons for this, but they all amount to the "dumbing-down" of our schools.